malikvivek/borderpatrol/README.md

  * The identity endpoint, access endpoint, subdomains and default service forms the policy, which is defined using `LoginManager`.
  * When a HTTP request with URL `<http[s]>://<subdomain>:[port]/<path-prefix>` hits BorderPatrol:
+   * It can check whether or not a host specified is supported by this instance of BorderPatrol.
    * It looks up the CustomerIdentifier using subdomain prefix.
 It returns 404, if no match is found.
    * It looks up the ServiceIdentifier using path prefix.
 In the absence of any path (i.e. Root), the request is redirected to the default service.